-^b The pressure transducer and data logger in Lagomarsino Well had the cable cut by a contractor and has not been recovered, but is in the process of being replaced.
+^b The pressure transducer and data logger in Lagomarsino Well had the cable cut by a contractor in January 2019.
+A new pressure transducer and data logger was installed in March 2023.
 Minimum thresholds and measurable objectives will be established as part of the 5-year GSP update.